LowellObservatory/Locus/_docs/LOCUS Requirements and Design.md

 ### Software and System Requirements

-Greater detail on these requirements will be detailed in the individual Requirements and Design documents for the individual modules listed above.
+Greater detail on these requirements will be given in the individual Requirements and Design documents for the individual modules listed above.

 * The software will run under 64-bit linux, in general, but some may operate under the MacOS (e.g. spectrograph slit viewing camera control software).
 * The software will be written in Python, the current best choice in terms of flexibility and portability.
 * The software will be object oriented and classes will conform the the “single responsibility” principle documented in Robert C. Martin’s “Clean Code”.
+* As a system, the archetecture will center around "microservices" although the services will not be very small.
+The ActiveMQ broker will continue to act as a message delivery system.
+We may move some of the message formats to "Protocol Buffer" format because this is a structured, self documenting, binary format that is fast and efficient.
 * The software will be well documented both externally and within the code.
 It will be developed following the "waterfall" approach to software design beginning with requirements development, internal design at several levels, code development and testing, with design and code reviews as appropriate.
 Late changes to requirements and design features will be carefully reviewed before being implemented.
 * A programmer's guide and a user’s guide will be developed along with the software.
 * The software will include internal unit test modules when possible, which will provide a detailed testing suite when the project is done.